canjs/canjs/docs/can-guides/setup/setting-up-canjs.md

 Now you can load that page in your browser at one of the addresses the HTTP server showed you earlier (something like [http://localhost:8080/]).
 You should see “Hello World” on the page and the `bundle.js` size should be much smaller.
-If there's a problem, join our [Gitter chat](https://gitter.im/canjs/canjs) and we can help you figure out what went wrong.
+If there's a problem, [join our Slack](https://www.bitovi.com/community/slack) and we can help you figure out what went wrong.

 </details>